danieljancar/sql-cheatsheet/README.md

 ```

 ([Back to top](#sql-cheatsheet))
+# Transaction
+> In SQL, a transaction is a sequence of one or more database operations that are executed as a single logical unit of work.
+These operations can include inserting, updating, or deleting data, and can span multiple tables and/or rows.
+Transactions are used to ensure that the database remains in a consistent state, even in the event of errors or system failures.
+They also provide a way to undo or rollback changes, if necessary.
+Transactions are typically managed using the BEGIN, COMMIT, and ROLLBACK statements.

+## Features of transactions

+### Transaction example

 # Views
 > A view in a relational database is a virtual table that is based on the result of a SELECT statement.
 It does not store data itself, but rather it provides a way to access data from one or more tables in a specific way.
 Views can be used to simplify complex queries, to restrict access to certain columns of a table, or to present data in a specific format.
 ### CREATE